solwynn/SimpleLoggerW/README.md

 ```
 ## Structures

-Every instance of SimpleLogger comes with an object containing a list of foreground colors, background colors, and text attributes.
+Every instance of SimpleLoggerW comes with an object containing a list of foreground colors, background colors, and text attributes.
 This object is instantiated at Logger.colors.

 ```js